Paula Fitzimons: Women Tend to be Less Ambitious than Men

-Transcript follows & video above.
+Transcript follows & video below

 I’d be delighted to.
 First of all the context why Going for Growth was set up.
 Going for Growth was set up because you realize clearly that less women start businesses than do men.
 And of those women who start businesses fewer have an aspiration for growth.
 So we wanted to do something of a concrete nature which would support women to have the ambition in the first instance, the mindset & the capability to achieve growth.
 The way it goes about doing it is that we realize that entrepreneurs learn best from each other.
 So we bring entrepreneurs at more or less the same stage of development together.
 But if they were just to meet with each other, they would be in a circle that wouldn’t bring them further along the road to development.
 What we do is we bring them to a lead entrepreneur, as we call it.
 This is an entrepreneur that has achieved significant success in her own right.
 She facilitates & leads a group of about 8 women.
 It allows them in the first instance to have a real concrete role model that they will meet once a month.
 It is quite amazing when they meet a person once a month, they begin to realize that she too is a real person.
 She’s no longer someone that you see on television or you hear about on the radio or read in the newspapers.
 She’s a living, breathing person who is perhaps is also a Mom, managing & balancing many of the same issues & challenges that they as women also have to balance.
 But she has achieved success in terms of developing & building her own enterprise.
 That I think is one of the most important things.
 The second thing is because it’s around a group, you have a group dynamic.
 That helps to break down the isolation in the first instance so that the person doesn’t think that they are the only person who ever had these particular challenges.
 They learn from each other & that breaks the isolation.
 The second thing is that it actually increases their ambition so that you get good peer pressure round the table.
 And they constantly push & encourage each other to achieve their milestones & their growth goals.
 What you find coming out of a cycle of Going for Growth is not only that the isolation has been reduced, that the concrete steps are being put in place to meet those milestones & those growth goals.
 But often they have actually lifted their ambition.
 So where before they were looking to export to the UK market, they’re now looking further in Europe & perhaps to the United States.